 The following describes the three (3) kinds of registrant lists that are generated by the Office of Professional Foresters Registration.
 All lists are available to the public upon request.
+Through the Board's website per Policy 3, Item (e).
 A duplication fee may be charged at the discretion of the Executive Officer of Foresters Registration.